krainboltgreene/learn-you-the-ruby-for-awesome-power/task-zero.md

 Ok, as I wrote above we're assuming you know how to use your operating system.
 If you don't you're going to have a little difficulty.
 I suggest you do some research, fire up Google and look around.
 It would literally take me an entire book to just talk about the various Operating Systems.

-If you have a problem simply copy the error, open up your browser to here: http://gist.github.com paste the error to that log field, and paste the resulting new link in a new issue here (You'll need a github account): http://github.com/krainboltgreene/learn-you-an-ruby-for-awesome-power/issues
+If you have a problem simply copy the error, open up your browser to here: [http://gist.github.com](http://gist.github.com) paste the error to that log field, and paste the resulting new link in a new issue here (You'll need a Github account): [http://github.com/krainboltgreene/learn-you-an-ruby-for-awesome-power/issues](http://github.com/krainboltgreene/learn-you-an-ruby-for-awesome-power/issues)

 ## Extra Credit

 1. Open and use Gedit a few times, write some things.
-2. Install and setup git/github (http://github.com/)
+2. Install and setup git/github [http://github.com/](http://github.com/)
 3. Download all the LYAR Tasks.